garej/blp/README.md

 Mathematica version has several advantages for educational purposes.
 1) code is much shorter, and is kept in one file;
-2) code is immutable, so each step can be studied separately;
+2) code is immutable, so each step of the algorithm is easear to study separately;
-3) optimisation needs no jacobian (aka gradient).
+3) optimization needs no jacobian (aka gradient).

-We keep naming of variables and functions after Nevo's code where apropriate.
+We keep naming of variables and functions after Nevo's code where appropriate.

 BLP_import folder has .xlsx files with input data structured as in Nevo (1998).